Philosophy (PHIL)

 For class offerings for a specific term, refer to the Schedule of Classes

 PHIL 360.
-Humanizing Technology - AH3 Units
+Technology and Human Values - AH3 Units

 Term Typically Offered: Fall, Spring